-and to update it: brew upgrade bzt If your brew auto update is switched off don't forget to manage it manually.
+and to update it: brew upgrade bzt If your brew auto update is switched off, manage it manually.
 NOTE: There is an issue with brew installation connected with numpy.
-In order to avoid this problem we suggest installing Taurus using pip tool.
-To install Taurus with pip you need command line developers tools and Python 3.7+ installed.
-Then you need to install Cython if it is not installed using the following command: pip3 install Cython Then just install bzt: pip3 install bzt To upgrade, use: pip3 install --upgrade bzt WindowsPreparation steps:
+In order to avoid this problem, we suggest installing Taurus using the pip tool.
+To install Taurus with pip, you need the command line developers tools and Python 3.7+ installed.
+Then install Cython, if it is not yet installed, using the following command: pip3 install Cython Then just install bzt: pip3 install bzt To upgrade, use: pip3 install --upgrade bzt WindowsPreparation steps:

-Please check that the 'Desktop Development with C++' box is checked during installation.
-Also, do not forget to update pip, setuptools, and wheel with the following command: python -m pip install --upgrade pip setuptools wheel After all those steps, install Taurus: python -m pip install bzt Docker ImageTaurus has Docker image that allows you to run tool as container.
-To use it, create a directory, for example /tmp/my-test, put all configs and additional files like JMXses there, then start Docker like this: docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus my-config.yml Make note that /tmp/my-test was passed in -v Docker option, it's crucial.
+Also, do not forget to update pip, setuptools, and wheel with the following command: python -m pip install --upgrade pip setuptools wheel After all those steps, install Taurus: python -m pip install bzt Docker ImageTaurus provides a Docker image that lets you run the tool as container.
+To use it, create a directory, for example /tmp/my-test, put all configs and additional files like JMXses there, then start Docker like this: docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus my-config.yml Note that /tmp/my-test was passed in the -v Docker option, it's crucial.
 Here's what happens inside the container:

 On this page: